Rizna

 Their work centres both the individual self, as well as the soul that belongs to a wider ecological weaving story that we are a part of in this human experience that we call life.

-Rizna is a student of Sufism and the Tibetan Buddhist practice of Dzogchen.
+Rizna is a student of Sufism from an ancestral lineage in Islam and the Tibetan Buddhist practice of Dzogchen.
 They consider themselves as a soul-activist and grief tender.
 These traditions and practices deepen their commitment to presence, compassion, justice, truth, and advocacy for protecting the Earth.

 registration no: 32936